vlop11/codingwarriorsgvl.github.io/README.md

 # codingwarriorsgvl.github.io

-Code for the Coding Warriors webiste!
+Here is the code for the Coding Warriors website!
 This README serves as a running todo list

 # To Do
 * Add content for each section on index.html